The American Pragmatists

 After her death, she joined what has been regrettably called “the invisible women in the history of American Philosophy.”
 But her ideas of management are being recovered today by leaders of management theory who are often astounded to read her work and find themselves merely repeating what she said.
 The late Warren Bennis, one of the deans of the “Human Relations” movement, remarked in 2003 that “Just about everything written today about leadership and organizations comes from Mary Parker Follett’s writings and lectures.”
 Like her familiar definition of management as “the art of getting things done through people.”

 For example, Bennis: “Leaders are people that can express themselves fully.”
-Follett: : “A leader is a person who expresses most fully the spirit of the age, large understanding, clear vision and steadiness of purpose.”
-(We like her definition!)
+Follett: “A leader is a person who expresses most fully the spirit of the age, large understanding, clear vision and steadiness of purpose.”
+(We like her definition better!)

 Feminist pragmatists (e.g. see right side panel on this page) find connections with pragmatic philosophy throughout Follett’s work, particularly on inclusive groups, integrative inquiry, and the importance of focusing on the “job” and its context as a deeply relational activity.
 She saw life as a “ceaseless interweaving; ideas and experiences are woven into the tissue of my life.”
 “We verified through the process of creating.”
 Her commitment was to “progressive integrations,” continually creating the person and society.